-It is an Altman Plants original hybrid of unknown parentage.
+This succulent is an Altman Plants original hybrid of unknown parentage.

-How to Grow and Care
+How to Grow and Care for Aloe 'AJR'

-Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright indirect light.
+Light: When growing A. 'AJR' indoors, place your plant near a window that gets plenty of bright indirect light.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
 Outdoors, provide light shade, especially during the hottest parts of the day.

-Soil: Plant Aloes in a well-drained soil specially formulated for cacti and other succulents or make your soil mix.
+Soil: Plant A. 'AJR' in a well-drained soil mix specially formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.

 Hardiness: When temperatures shift below 50 °F (10 °C), it is time to bring your plant back inside.
 A. 'AJR' can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.

-Watering: These succulents do need regular watering but are very tolerant of drought conditions for short periods.
+Watering: This succulent does need regular watering but is very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.
 Do not let water stand in the rosettes.

-Fertilizing: Aloes generally do not require fertilizer but may benefit from the extra nutrients.
+Fertilizing: A. 'AJR' generally does not require fertilizer but may benefit from the extra nutrients.
 Feed with a fertilizer for succulents in spring and summer only.
 Be sure to follow the label directions.

-Repotting: These plants are not particularly fast-growing and will only rarely need repotting.
-Repot them in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.
+Repotting: This plant is not particularly fast-growing and will only rarely need repotting.
+Repot it in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.

 Learn more at How to Grow and Care for Aloe.